Get News & Updates Directly To Your Inbox

 3. Addiction is treatable.

 Most addicts can’t get sober without help.
-Treatment for drug misuse or alcoholism can occur in a variety of settings.
+Treatment for substance use disorders can occur in a variety of settings.
 Sometimes, it requires admission to a hospital.
 It may include medication, psychotherapy and family therapy.
 In every setting, the goal is to remove drugs or alcohol from a person’s life.
 To do so, treatment must address the physical, psychological, emotional and social issues that trigger drug misuse.

 4. Teen ‘users’ are more likely to become grown-up addicts.